 9. What is the structure of the day?

 Registration is at 08.55 every morning and you will finish at varying times in the day depending on your individual timetable.
 In addition to the standard teaching hours for each A Level you study, you will also have one hour of Directed Independent Learning (DIL) time on your timetable for every subject you study.
 This is a time dedicated to completing specific tasks that your teacher has set, such as reading academic articles, watching a specific YouTube clip or TED talk, reading a newspaper article or following a specific twitter feed.
 When you are not in lessons, you can spend time studying individually, with friends or just relaxing in the common area spaces.

-We are lucky to have a range of study areas available to our students; these include a silent study area, a group work zone as well as excellent library facility.
+We are lucky to have a range of study areas available to our students as well as an excellent library facility.
 However, if your lessons finish before the end of the school day and it is more convenient for you to go home you are able to do so, if you wish to stay on site and study you are more than welcome to do so.

 We ask all our students to dress respectfully.
 We understand that you are all individuals and we celebrate this.
 However, we do ask that you are aware of your surroundings and you are respectful of those around you.

 We offer a range of extra-curricular activities.
 You can see the list in the prospectus and on our website.
 If there is something that you are interested in that you can’t see, then why not start your own club!

 We know educational visits and work with employers is vital and these activities will be an integral part of your A Level studies.
 A range of trips and education visits are planned throughout the year and your subject teachers will give you all the information you need as the year progresses.